 We all want to have a bright, dazzling smile.
 But some of our favorite foods and beverages work against our smiles.
-That morning cup o’ joe, the glass of cabernet with dinner, raspberries, and blackberries for dessert — lots of foods and drinks combine to stain the enamel of our teeth.
+That morning cup of joe, the glass of cabernet with dinner, raspberries and blackberries for dessert — lots of foods and drinks combine to stain the enamel of our teeth.
 Even the passing years tend to make our teeth yellow and dingy.

-But we can put the sparkle back in your smile at Gentle Dentistry.
+But at Gentle Dentistry, we can put the sparkle back in your smile.
 We offer both lightning-fast in-office whitening and custom at-home whitening, both of which will make your teeth many shades whiter and give you a smile you’ll be happy to show off.
-Professional teeth whitening works exceptionally and is entirely safe!
+Professional teeth whitening works exceptionally well and is entirely safe!

 No two people have the same shade of tooth enamel.
-Plus, the porosity of enamel can vary between people, making some teeth more prone to staining.
+Plus, the porosity of enamel can vary among people, making some teeth more prone to staining.
 Most staining occurs on the enamel layer of the teeth and responds well to whitening agents.
-While some stains, however, are in the inner part of the tooth, the dentin.
+Some stains, however, are in the inner part of the tooth, the dentin.
 These stains can result from tooth trauma or a reaction to medications such as tetracycline.
-This type of staining improves slightly with whitening, but not dramatically.
+This type of staining improves slightly with whitening but not dramatically.
 In these cases, porcelain veneers or dental bonding can cover the deep staining.

 Why Do Teeth Become Stained?